Why do you need a presentation designer? Because every presentation has at least one goal in mind… to engage audiences.

 Skilled presentation designers know how important it is to break the mold.
 After all, it’s the only way to engage audiences.

 Let’s take the presentation’s copy, for example.
 It’s a common pitfall for people to fill their slides top-down with content without realizing most of it could be cut or moved to another slide entirely.
 Audiences are less likely to read what’s on screen when there’re walls of text staring right back at them:

 Concise copy is crucial because it has a direct effect on design.
 When there’s too much copy, it cripples the design into unappealing blocks of text.
 Too little copy, on the other hand, risks being too vague and will dilute the presentation’s message.

 Ultimately, without the input of others, it’s easy to lose focus on what’s truly essential to the message of your presentation, missing the opportunity to engage audiences.
 A skilled presentation design team with copywriters can help provide an unbiased viewpoint on old content, identifying areas that you can reduce, remove, or rewrite.

-If you’ve been using the same copy-heavy presentation for years, chances are you’re pitch isn’t as effective as it could be and it’s due for a deck refresh.
+If you’ve been using the same copy-heavy presentation for years, chances are your pitch isn’t as effective as it could be and it’s due for a deck refresh.

 Ultimately, the balance between information and design is what separates compelling presentations from the ordinary, and a skilled presentation designer will help you find that coveted sweet spot.